kovidgoyal/calibre/setup/installer/windows/notes.rst

     easy_install --always-unzip -U mechanize pyreadline python-dateutil dnspython cssutils clientform pycrypto cssselect

-Install BeautifulSoup 3.0.x manually into site-packages (3.1.x parses broken HTML very poorly)

 Install pywin32 and edit win32com\__init__.py setting _frozen = True and
-__gen_path__ to a temp dir (otherwise it tries to set it to a dir in the install tree which leads to permission errors) Note that you should use::
+__gen_path__ to a temp dir (otherwise it tries to set it to a dir in the install tree which leads to permission errors)
+Note that you should use::

     import tempfile